Anthony Kennedy: Early career

 Kennedy was in private practice in San Francisco from 1961 to 1963.
 In 1963, following his father's death, he took over his father's Sacramento practice, which he operated until 1975.
 From 1965 to 1988, he was a professor of constitutional law at McGeorge School of Law, at the University of the Pacific.

 During Kennedy's time as a California law professor and attorney, he helped California Governor Ronald Reagan draft a state tax proposal.

-Kennedy served in the California Army National Guard from 1961 to 1962 and became a private first class.
+Kennedy served as a private first class in the California Army National Guard from 1961 to 1962 during the Cold War.
 He was on the board of the Federal Judicial Center from 1987 to 1988.
 He also served on two committees of the Judicial Conference of the United States: the Advisory Panel on Financial Disclosure Reports and Judicial Activities (subsequently renamed the Advisory Committee on Codes of Conduct) from 1979 to 1987, and the Committee on Pacific Territories from 1979 to 1990, which he chaired from 1982 to 1990.